TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Index.rst

 Datetime
 ========

-..  versionadded:: 12.0
-    The TCA type :php:`datetime` has been introduced.
-It replaces the :php:`renderType=inputDateTime` of TCA type :php:`input`.

-    When using the `datetime` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
-    A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 ..  versionchanged:: 13.0
     The database type has changed from :sql:`int signed` to :sql:`bigint signed` when the field is auto-generated (with the exception of the columns